ds-modules/curriculum-guide/workflow/pushing-to-github.md

 ## Why should I store materials on GitHub?

 Storing materials on the GitHub allows you to use interact links for assignment distribution.
 It's also allows you to use the version control features that Git provides.
-In addition, it provides a central public location for connector course materials across semesters.

-## Is my GitHub repository private?

-No. Don't store answer keys and other private materials on the GitHub repo.

-## Getting Access

-Each connector course has its own repo on the \[Data 8 GitHub organization\]\([https://github.com/data-8\](https://github.com/data-8%29\).
-This repo is a place where you can store course materials such as Jupyter notebooks.
+Most connector courses have a public and private repo for their courses in the data-8 GitHub organization, which acts a centralized location for the material across semesters.

 Instructors and CAs should have full access to their connector's repo.
-If you don't have full access and want to request it, please post on \[Piazza\]\([https://piazza.com/berkeley/other/cs97/home\](https://piazza.com/berkeley/other/cs97/home%29\).
+If you don't have full access and want to request it, please post on [Piazza](https://piazza.com/berkeley/other/cs97).

 ## Using the Web Interface